patrick141/QuickCash/README.md

 **Required Must-have Stories**

 * Users can sign up and log in into account.
 * Users can upload profile picture using the camera.
-* Users can post job tasks.
+* Users can create jobs.
-* Users can see a list of tasks that other people posted.
+* Users can see a list of jobs that other people posted.
-* Users can search for tasks and filter them (Ex: Location, Money, etc).
+* Users can search for jobs and filter them (Ex: Location, Money, etc).
-* Users can request to complete tasks and users can approve of them or not.
+* Users can request to complete jobs and users can approve of them or not.
+* Once approved of job, user can notify when they have finished a job.

 **Optional Nice-to-have (Stretch) Stories**
 * Users can pay person via cash or online.
+* Users can look for jobs using Google Maps.
 * Users can add and remove friends.
-* Users can comment on Job posts and interact with users.
 * Users can recieve notifications.
-* Users can make approve specific when creating a job post.
+* Users can approve specific user when creating a job post.
 * Users can change account settings.

 ### 2. Screen Archetypes